blocktronics/moebius/README.md

 npm start
 ```

-Moebius packakges can be built easily with [electron-builder](https://github.com/electron-userland/electron-builder).
+Moebius packages can be built easily with [electron-builder](https://github.com/electron-userland/electron-builder).
 Note that a build for MacOS must be made on MacOS.

 ```
 npm run-script build-mac